 HOW DOES BRAIN BASED THERAPY WORK?

-Neurons (nerve / brain cells) require two things to function properly and remain healthy: Fuel and Activation
+Neurons (nerve / brain cells) require two things to function properly and remain healthy: Activation and Fuel

-- The Proper Amount of Neurological Stimulation (Activation)
+- I.) The Proper Amount of Neurological Stimulation (Activation)

 FUNCTIONS OF THE BRAIN